vipulnaik/donations/data-update-playbook.md

 ### Mulago

-Last attempted update: 2018-11-23 (problems detected due to format changes)
+Last attempted update: 2018-11-23 (CSV generated is empty due to sit format changes; Issa will look into it)

 Navigate to the [Mulago grants repo](https://github.com/riceissa/mulago) directory.